sddsd2332/MEK-1.12.2-v10/README.md

 The machine part of the recipe is still not finished!!!

+But I don’t have time to update now

+If anyone needs it, you can download it

 # Mekanism for Minecraft 1.12 #

 Mekanism is a Minecraft add-on featuring high-tech machinery that can be used to create powerful tools,